IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	1. after nnl.random_randn(n,m), if we multiply it by any DOUBLE, it throws SEGMENTATION FAULT--> just do the operations one at a time

+# WARNINGS:
+	1. Currently using NULL for double inital assignment. which isn't completely valid.

 # DONE: